vacer25/CMPE-327/README.md

         cd system-test
         python system_test_runner.py ../src/frontend.py

-If everything goes well, you shoud get this output for the example test cases included in this repository:
+If everything goes well, you should get this output for the example test cases included in this repository:

 <img src="docs/example_testcases_all_passed.png" alt="Example Testcases All Passed"/>